 If you check this article carefully, you will see the occurrences of the recommended semantic keywords I have used to help increase search visibility.

 Your book description is probably on many sites including Amazon, Goodreads Apple and your blog and website.
 But is it being indexed by Google?
-If so, does it rank?
+If so, does it rank reasonably well?
 If not, semantic keywords can help.

 Add at least one of your targeted keywords: love in later life, elderly, hospice, terminal illness, rose garden